pfrazee/infocivics/index.md

 However, the anxiety is not without merit.
 We're increasingly aware of the effects that algorithms have on our perception, and of the capacity of these Web services to manipulate their users.
 We're increasingly aware of the constant surveillance of these services upon their users.
 We're increasingly aware of the potential for political censorship.
 These services are powerful, and may someday become too powerful for users' comfort.

 The basic act of political revolution is to "go to another service."
 It's in that moment that users become most cognizant of how little they owned before, as they can take nothing with them.
 When users adopt new services, they lose all data, all identity, all connections, all published content, and all familiarity.
 With the cost so high, users lack the incentive to revolt until there has been a great injustice.
 As they make the change, they do not find political liberation.
-Like the soldiers of the English Civil War, they find ourselves revolting to be ruled by another king.
+Like the soldiers of the English Civil War in their Putnam Debates, they find ourselves revolting to be ruled by another king.

 ### Anti-authoritarian networking